Fuyukai/Reborn-Rebalance/README.rst

 Future Plans
 ------------

+- Add proper custom events for the Gen 8 + 9 legends so you can't shithouse the endgame with them.
+- More boss tweaks, especially post-game.
+- Try and make most of the movesets legal... (they're mostly not even legal in the vanilla game).
 - Add more events for freshly rebalanced Pokémon.
 - Add the ability to directly compile into the game formats, instead of requiring the game to recompile it.